picmi/help/docs/business/article/duplicate-a-contract-template.md

 ## To create a duplicate

 1. Locate Menu, select **Contract Templates**
-2. Locate the row <span class="mdi mdi-checkbox-marked-outline"></span> with the contract template to duplicate
+2. Locate the row :::icon checkbox-marked-outline::: with the contract template to duplicate
-3. Click <span class="mdi mdi-dots-vertical"/> (vertical dots) to open menu
+3. Click :::icon dots-vertical::: (vertical dots) to open menu
 4. Select **Preview/edit**
 5. Select all the contract text, right click **Copy**.
 The existing contract template text should now in the clipboard
 6. Return back to the contract templates